Dumplings and wine pairing – at a glance

 ‘I would pick a light and delicate white wine to go with something like pork and cabbage – I don’t think you want a red wine.
 Try a wine that’s got a little oak on it with good acidity – I’d go for a nice Bourgogne Chardonnay, maybe a Mâcon.’

-‘Personally I love Rieslings, so I’d try a Kabinett—with refreshing acidity with a little bit of residual sugar, to pair with it.’
+‘Personally, I love Rieslings, so I’d try a Kabinett—with refreshing acidity and a little bit of residual sugar, to pair with it.’

 What about the sauce?

 Classic sauces to serve with dumplings can include a mixture of soy sauce, Jiaozi vinegar, sesame oil, garlic and spice.

 ‘This is the benefit of making your own sauce,’ said Doherty.
 ‘You can adjust the levels of salt, sourness, and give it a little bit of roundness to achieve a nice balance.